confluentinc/schema-registry/docs/installation/migrate.rst

     If no subjects exist, your output will be empty (``[]``), which is what you want.

-    If subjects exist, delete them (TBD see Cloud Quick Start or https://docs.confluent.io/current/schema-registry/docs/develop/api.html to show them how to GET subjects and DELETE them.)
+    If subjects exist, delete them (:ref:`cloud-quickstart` or :ref:`schemaregistry_api` to show them how to GET subjects and DELETE them.)

 #.
 Set the destination |sr| to IMPORT mode.
 For example: